HenryHXYao/CarND-P3/P3_writeup.md

 ![alt text][image3]

-8 fake images are generated for each image in the training set, therefore, the size of the augmented data set is 9 times of the original data set.
+8 fake images were generated for each image in the training set, therefore, the size of the augmented data set was 9 times of the original data set.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.